bhk/rio/concepts.md

 problems for programmers.
 Unit tests may work one run, and fail the next.
 Programs working for months may suddenly fail.
 Instead, we should prefer clearly specified behavior.
-Stable sorts and deterministic enumeration of record/dictionary members are to be preferred.
+Stable sorts and deterministic enumeration of map members are to be preferred.
 (JavaScript's HashMap enumeration behavior is a good example).

 Under no circumstances is it acceptable to use the C language's "all bets are off" definition of undefined behavior.
 When you cannot place any bounds